-I move to (adopt/deny) Ordinance No. 5250, an Ordinance Amending Sections 21.02 and 21.05 of the Zoning and Development Code (Title 21 of the Grand Junction Municipal Code) Related to and Concerning Impact Fees, Fee Credits and Dedications.
+I move to (adopt/deny) Ordinance No. 5250, an Ordinance Amending Sections 21.02 and 21.05 of the Zoning and Development Code (Title 21 of the Grand Junction Municipal Code) Related to and Concerning Impact Fees, Fee Credits and Dedications on final passage and order final publication in pamphlet form.